-Cocoa Butter is a vegetable fat with a creamy, chocolatey scent.
-It has a firm and hard texture and can be used to harden soap, lip balm, body butters and more.
-Cocoa butter has a melting point of approximately 95.0–97.7 ° F, and a shelf life of about 1 to 2 years.
-At room temperature, cocoa butter is extremely hard and brittle, similar to a wax texture.
-It does not melt on contact with the skin.
+Cocoa butter is a vegetable fat with a firm texture.
+It can be used to harden soap, lip balm, body butters, and more.
+The melting point is 86-90° F, and the shelf life is 2 years.
+At room temperature, cocoa butter is extremely hard and brittle - similar to wax.
+It melts very slightly on contact with skin.

-Mango Butter has a firmer texture than shea, avocado and coffee butters, but is softer than cocoa butter.
-It is extracted from the fruit kernels of the mango tree, and begins to melt upon contact with the skin.
-Most mango butter on the market is refined and deodorized to remove scent and color.
-It has a melting point of about 86° F, and a shelf life of about 1 year.
+Mango butter has a firmer texture than shea, but softer than cocoa.
+It melts on contact with the skin.
+It's extracted from the fruit kernels of the mango tree, and ours is refined and deodorized.
+Mango butter has a melting point of 86° F, and a shelf life of 2 years.

 That texture makes it a go-to choice for many crafters.
 In soap, we recommend using it at 15% or less of the total oils.
 Mango butter contributes a small amount of firmness to soap, but not nearly as much as cocoa butter.
 It also works great for balms, lotions, and more.
 Just make sure to melt it beforehand so it's easier to incorporate.